-The largest portions of HESAA's financial activities involve its roles as the administrative agency for the state sponsored NJBEST 529 College Savings Program, as the lender under the New Jersey College Loans to Assist State Students (NJCLASS) Program, and its role as New Jersey State Guarantor for the Federal Family Education Loan Program (FFELP).
-All of these programs are referenced in these financial statements and all amounts earned through these programs are restricted for use by the respective programs in accordance federal or state regulations and legal agreements.
+The largest portions of HESAA's financial activities involve its roles as the administrative agency for the state sponsored NJBEST 529 College Savings Program, as the lender under the New Jersey College Loans to Assist State Students (NJCLASS) Program.
+Both of these programs are referenced in these financial statements and all amounts earned through these programs are restricted for use by the respective programs in accordance federal or state regulations and legal agreements.